KaMI-tools-project/KaMi-lib/README.md

 -----
 ### Summary

-1. Compare two transcriptions (without the Kraken prediction)
+1. Compare reference and prediction (without the Kraken engine)
 2. Evaluate the prediction of a model generated with the Kraken engine
 3. Modulate scores with textual preprocessing
 4. Metrics options
 5. Others
 ----

-### 1. Compare two transcriptions (without the Kraken prediction)
+### 1. Compare reference and prediction (without the Kraken engine)

 Kami allows you to compare two strings or two text files (path), to perform this task: